arvigeus/AZ-204/Questions/Containers.md

 # Containers

-Question: Which of the following Azure Container Registry options support geo-replication to manage a single registry across multiple regions?

-- [ ] Basic
-- [ ] Standard
-- [x] Premium

-Answer: The premium tier adds geo-replication as a feature.

----

-Question: Which Azure container registry tiers benefit from encryption-at-rest?

-- [x] Basic
-- [x] Standard
-- [x] Premium

-Answer: Encryption-at-rest is supported in all three tiers.

----

 Question: Which of the following methods is recommended when deploying a multi-container group that includes only containers?

 - [ ] Azure Resource Management template